Scarabol/ColonyCommandsMod/README.md

-# Colony Commands Mod by Scarabol
+# Colony Commands Mod by Scarabol/Adrenalynn

 **The mod is now continued by adrenalynn**